Save the date for the 7th Annual Chrysalis House Mother’s Day Luncheon hosted by the Chrysalis House Board of Directors.

 Those of us who are touched by friends or family members with addiction challenges understand the impact it has on a family – parents, siblings, and even children.
 Perhaps your life would have been dramatically different if a program like Chrysalis House had been available to you or your family member.

 Join us as we celebrate mothers in recovery and all mothers in our community who work every day to make healthy choices for their families.
-If you would like to support mothers at Chrysalis House by making a donation to the Mother’s Day Luncheon click here.
-To purchase a ticket or table to this wonderful event click here.
+If you would like to support mothers at Chrysalis House by purchasing a ticket or table to this wonderful event click here.

-The Mother’s Day Luncheon will be catered by the Apiary Fine Catering and Events Chef and owner, Cooper Vaughan.
-Chef Vaughan is a graduate of the prestigious Le Cordon Bleu and has mastered the art of fine dining.
+The Mother’s Day Luncheon will be catered by the Apiary Fine Catering and Events, owners, Cooper and Mandy Vaughan.
+Chef Cooper Vaughan is a graduate of the prestigious Le Cordon Bleu and has mastered the art of fine dining.

 BECOME A SPONSOR